KevinOConnor/hsoft/docs/Start_Guide.md

 "Comma-separated values" file, open the desired csv file, and enter `t,4a` when asked for the "Column format specs".

+# Extending the duration of captures

+The device can typically capture 80us of data from all four channels at a 125Mhz capture rate.
+One can reduce the amount of data captured to extend this time range.

+One can select the channels to capture using the `-c` command-line option.
+For example, `-c ch0,ch1` would only capture the first two channels (and thus roughly double the capture time).
+It is possible to set a trigger on a channel even if the data from that channel is not reported.

+One can also reduce the query rate with the `-q` option.
+For example, `-q 25Mhz` would reduce the returned data by one fifth (and thus typically increase the capture time by five).
+If a query rate less than 125Mhz is selected then the average of the merged measurements is reported - this can improve the signal to noise ratio of the reported data.

+It is also possible to change the number of bits per reported measurement using the `-b` option.
+One can choose 13, 10, 8, 6, or 5 bits per measurement (the default is 8 bits).
+A lower bit rate results in more "coarse" data measurements, but can increase the capture duration time.
+The use of 13 and 10 bits is available when a query rate less than 125Mhz is used - these bit sizes enable more precise reporting of the averaged measurements.

+Using the USB hi-speed adapter can also extend the total capture time.
+If the USB interface is able to extract measurements faster than they are recorded then one can effectively stream data from the device.

 # Using the USB hi-speed adapter

 One can also perform a capture using the optional USB hi-speed